foohasmallya/tfx/docs/guide/index.md

 and validating machine learning data.
 It is designed to be highly scalable and to work well with TensorFlow and TFX.
 TFDV includes:

-    * Scalable calculation of summary statistics of training and test data.
+    * Scalable calculation of summary statistics of training and test data
-    * Integration with a viewer for data distributions and statistics, as well as faceted comparison of pairs of datasets (Facets).
+    * Integration with a viewer for data distributions and statistics, as well as faceted comparison of pairs of datasets (Facets)
-    * Automated data-schema generation to describe expectations about data like required values, ranges, and vocabularies.
+    * Automated data-schema generation to describe expectations about data like required values, ranges, and vocabularies
-    * A schema viewer to help you inspect the schema.
+    * A schema viewer to help you inspect the schema
-    * Anomaly detection to identify anomalies, such as missing features, out-of- range values, or wrong feature types, to name a few.
+    * Anomaly detection to identify anomalies, such as missing features, out-of- range values, or wrong feature types, to name a few
-    * An anomalies viewer so that you can see what features have anomalies and learn more in order to correct them.
+    * An anomalies viewer so that you can see what features have anomalies and learn more in order to correct them

 *   [**TensorFlow Transform (TFT)**](tft.md) is a library for preprocessing data with TensorFlow.
 TensorFlow Transform is useful for data that requires a full- pass, such as:

-    * Normalize an input value by mean and standard deviation.
+    * Normalize an input value by mean and standard deviation
-    * Convert strings to integers by generating a vocabulary over all input values.
+    * Convert strings to integers by generating a vocabulary over all input values
-    * Convert floats to integers by assigning them to buckets based on the observed data distribution.
+    * Convert floats to integers by assigning them to buckets based on the observed data distribution

 *   [**TensorFlow**](train.md) is used for training models with TFX.
 It ingests training data and modeling code and creates a SavedModel result.
 It also